Ezhh/other_worlds/README.md

 1. The minimum and maximum height of each layer.
 2. Whether map-generation is currently active for individual layers.
+3. Whether player gravity changes for each layer (off by default).
-3. Whether crafting recipes are enabled.
+4. Whether crafting recipes are enabled.

 Note: It is advised to turn off map-generation after you have generated the required number of asteroids.